 Most female serial killers work alone.
 And, they're good at it.
 In fact, if you accept the now-common definition of a serial murderer as someone who kills three or more persons, with time elapsing between homicidal events, females outperform their male counterparts.
-A 2011 study found that these lethal ladies operate under the radar; they are less likely to have a criminal history, tend to kill those closest to them (emotionally and physically) and use quieter methods of elimination (poison, drugs, smothering).
-As a result, their killing careers last much longer than men (between eight and 11 years, in comparison to two years for male serial murderers), with an average of nine victims.
+A 2011 study found that these lethal ladies operate under the radar; they are less likely to have a criminal history, tend to kill those closest to them (emotionally and physically), and use quieter methods of elimination (poison, drugs, smothering).
+As a result, their killing careers last much longer than men (between 8 and 11 years, in comparison to 2 years for male serial murderers), with an average of 9 victims.

 Which brings me to the motto of this story: Don't underestimate a dangerous woman.
 And don't judge by appearances; evil can be pleasant and pretty on the outside.
 Just like poisoned candy.